Ring Alarm Review

 If you’re ever forced to disarm your system during a home invasion, simply punch in the duress code.
 The alarm will stop sounding, but sure enough, the monitoring center will send police to your home immediately.
 All the while, the bad guys think they’re home free.
 It’s a great feature.
 Keep in mind, this only works if you have Ring Protect Pro!

-Pro Tip: Ring now sells outdoor contact sensors for $49.99, which is something new for the home security industry.
-So if you want to protect your whole property — think outdoor gates, utility sheds, guest-houses, etc. — then you should consider purchasing these useful add-ons.
+Pro Tip: Ring now offers outdoor contact sensors for $49.99, which remain a standout in the home security industry.
+If you want to protect your entire property — think outdoor gates, utility sheds, guesthouses, etc. — then you should consider adding a few of these sensors.

 What We Didn’t Like

-After trying out the newest Ring Alarm system, I do have a few gripes.
+After thoroughly testing the latest Ring Alarm system, I have a few concerns.
 None of these are deal breakers, but Ring has some room for improvement.

 Motion Sensors Not Very Responsive

-Unfortunately, I just can’t recommend Ring’s motion sensors.
-What I didn’t like about it was its narrow field of vision, creating blind spots on either side of the sensor.
-The range and responsiveness weren’t very good either.
+Unfortunately, I still can’t fully recommend Ring’s motion sensors.
+The narrow field of vision creates blind spots on either side of the sensor.
+The range and responsiveness aren’t as reliable as I’d like either.

-I was able to fix the problem somewhat by entering into the sensor’s test mode, but even when it was functioning as well as I could get it to, it still totally missed my dog.
-Even in so-called “high-detection” mode.
-That didn’t inspire a whole lot of confidence.
+I was able to improve performance somewhat by entering the sensor’s test mode.
+However, even at its best, it still completely missed my dog when in its so-called “high-detection” mode.
+That didn’t inspire much confidence.

 Ring Alarm Motion Settings